-Protect your iPhone 12 Pro without losing MagSafe by using these cases!
+Protect your iPhone 12 and use MagSafe with these cases

 Affordable quality: Spigen Mag Armor iPhone 12/12 Pro Case

-Spigen's new Mag Armor is a slim, shock-absorbing TPU case that is easy to get on and off, and it has a slim profile so you aren't adding bulk.
+Spigen's new Mag Armor is a slim, shock-absorbing TPU case that is easy to get on and off, and it has a slim profile, so you aren't adding bulk.
 It features Air Cushion Technology to absorb shock from impact points, and a magnetic ring on the inside means your iPhone 12 Pro instantly and properly aligns itself with MagSafe accessories.
-It only comes in black though, but that means it can match up with anything.
+It only comes in black, though, but that means it can match up with anything.

 Practical fashion: Sonix MagSafe Case

-Sonix is a brand that is known for having a wide array of cute and fashionable cases, and they just launched a new MagSafe-compatible line.
-These cases feature built-in, self-aligning magnetic strips inside of the plastic shell, so they work with the official MagSafe charger and accessory, as well as Sonix's own Magnetic Link charger.
+Sonix is a brand known for having a wide array of cute and fashionable cases, and they just launched a new MagSafe-compatible line.
+These cases feature built-in, self-aligning magnetic strips inside the plastic shell, so they work with the official MagSafe charger and accessory and Sonix's own Magnetic Link charger.
 There are fewer designs to choose from, but we expect the collection to grow over time.

+Show it off: Spigen Ultra Hybrid with MagSafe for iPhone 12 and iPhone 12 Pro

+If you prefer to show off the amazing color of your iPhone 12 Pro, then the Spigen Magnetic Ultra Hybrid is for you.
+The clear plastic allows your iPhone color to shine through, but you still get the magnetic ring on the inside, making it easy to align your device with your MagSafe charger or other accessories.

 Elegant wood: Oakywood Wooden MagSafe Case